This article will improve your outreach skills and help turn you into the outreach Jedi you’ve always dreamt of becoming.

 Ok, let’s get back on track.

-My first step, which should be completed before the content is created, is building an outreach list to figure out who, if anyone, is going to care about this content.
+My first step, which should be completed before the content is created, is building an outreach list to figure out who, if anyone, is going to care about

 I like to create a list of topics or beats to mesh with the content.
 However, sometimes this just won’t happen, leaving you to promote content with cold outreach emails.